 As you can see using cardio to burn fat is just one of the benefits.
-Cardio in my view should always be focused to improve the top 2 in the list, and HIT training has been proven to have a much greater effect then steady state cardio.
+Cardio in my view should always be focused to improve the top 2 in the list, and HIIT training has been proven to have a much greater effect then steady-state cardio.

 The confusion behind fat burning – lets clear this up once and for all

 There is so much confusion when it comes to burning fat and yet it really is the most simple thing to understand.
 The problem we face is the crazy amounts of misguided information on the internet.
 The fat burning industry is worth over 23 billion pounds.
 And unfortunately, over 80% of this money spent produces no results.

 There are so many bad products and scams out there, which people spend their hard-earned money on trying to find that magic answer.